 - 3 cans (7 ounce) whole green chilies, drained

 - 2 cups shredded Monterey Jack cheese , divided

 - 1 cup shredded cheddar cheese , divided

-- salsa , for serving (optional)
+- salsa and sour cream , for serving (optional)

 Preheat oven to 350 degrees F. Lightly coat a 3-quart baking dish with nonstick spray.

 In a medium bowl, whisk together the eggs, milk, flour, baking powder, salt, and pepper, until thoroughly combined.

 Open up each chili and clean out any seeds; place half of them on the bottom of the baking dish, laying them flat.
 Sprinkle 1 cup of the jack cheese and 1/2 cup of the cheddar on top.
 Repeat layers once.
 Pour egg mixture over the top.